kennytilton/matrix/cljc/matrix/README.md

 [By Johannes Rössel](https://commons.wikimedia.org/w/index.php?curid=5559952)

 The win?
-Fine-grained, glitch-free, transparent reactivity automatically extracted from declarative forms.
+Prosaically, fine-grained, glitch-free, transparent reactivity automatically extracted from declarative forms.
+More grandly, a delightful something-for-nothing paradigm shift allowing more powerful code to be delivered more easily and reliably, code more easily refactored when requirements change.

 Too abstract?
 Here is how it looks/works [in a GUI](https://kennytilton.github.io/web-mx-quickstart/#/).